pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The ``transcoder`` object has methods :func:`~eventsourcing.persistence.Transcoder.encode` and :func:`~eventsourcing.persistence.Transcoder.decode`  which are used to perform the serialisation and deserialisation.
+The serialised state is a Python :class:`bytes` object.

 .. code:: python

-    value = transcoder.encode({'a': 1})
+    data = transcoder.encode({'a': 1})
+    copy = transcoder.decode(data)
-    assert transcoder.decode(value) == {'a': 1}
+    assert copy == {'a': 1}

 The library's :class:`~eventsourcing.persistence.Transcoder` uses the Python :mod:`json` module.
-And so, by default, only the object types supported by that module can be encoded and decoded.
-The transcoder can be extended by registering transcodings for the data types used in your domain model.
-The transcoder method :func:`~eventsourcing.persistence.Transcoder.register` is used to register individual transcodings.
+And so, by default, only the basic object types supported by that module can be encoded and decoded.
+The transcoder can be extended by registering transcodings for the other types of object used in your domain model's event objects.
+A transcoding will convert other types of object to a representation of the non-basic type of object that uses the basic types that are supported.
+The transcoder method :func:`~eventsourcing.persistence.Transcoder.register` is used to register individual transcodings with the transcoder.

 Transcodings
 ============

-In order to encode and decode other types of object, custom transcodings need to be defined, and then registered with the `transcoder <#transcoder>`_ using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
+In order to encode and decode non-basic types of object that are not supported by the transcoder by default, custom transcodings need to be defined in code and registered with the `transcoder <#transcoder>`_ using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
+A transcoding will encode an instance of a non-basic type of object that cannot by default be encoded by the transcoder into a basic type of object that can be encoded by the transcoder, and will decode that representation into the original type of object.
-A transcoding will encode an instance of a non-basic type of object into another type of object that can be encoded by the transcoder, and will decode that object into the original type of object.
-This makes it possible to transcode custom types, including custom types that contain custom types.
+This makes it possible to transcode custom value objects, including custom types that contain custom types.
+The transcoder works recursively through the object and so included custom types do not need to be encoded by the transcoder, but will be converted subsequently.

 The library includes a limited collection of custom transcoding objects.
 For example, the library's :class:`~eventsourcing.persistence.UUIDAsHex` class